RickStrahl/MarkdownMonster/SampleDocuments/SampleMarkdown.md

 ```

 ### Emojiis
-You can also embed Emojiis into your markdown using the Emoji dialog or common
+You can also embed Emojiis into your markdown using the Emoji dialog or common **emoji expressions**:

 ```markdown
 :smile: :rage: :sweat: :point_down: